andrewfinch/RawZone2/exr test/README.md

-EXR DWAA (OpenEXR Core WASM) minimal test
+# EXR DWAA (OpenEXR Core WASM) test

-This folder builds OpenEXR Core (C API) to WebAssembly and encodes uncompressed 16-bit RGBA TIFF into OpenEXR with DWAA compression, entirely in Chrome.
+This folder contains build scripts and test harnesses for the EXR encoder used by the main app.
+The main UI in `index.html` drives EXR encoding; this folder is for development only.

 Prereqs
-- Emscripten SDK installed and active in your shell (`emcmake`, `emcc` available)
+- Emscripten SDK installed and active in your shell (`emcmake`, `emcc`)
 - macOS or Linux recommended

 Build